Caring for an Older Family Member

 BMC Human Resources – non-confidential services for BMC employees

 BU Geriatric Services at Boston Medical Center – interdisciplinary group of health care professionals whose mission is to address the special needs of the diverse geriatric and homebound populations of the City of Boston.

 Faculty and Staff Assistance Office – free, confidential counseling and referral service for faculty, staff and their families with locations on both Medical and Charles River campuses

 Office of the Ombuds – confidential, impartial, problem-solving resource serving faculty, staff, and students on the Charles River and Medical Campus

-BU Human Resources – Human Resources on the Medical Campus is available to prospective, current, and retired employees of Boston University.
-Services are not confidential
+BU Human Resources – Human Resources available to prospective, current, and retired employees of Boston University on both the Medical and Charles River campuses.

 Commonwealth of MA, Executive Office of Elder Affairs – home care programs, meals and nutrition for the elderly, caregivers support resources, and more